SansGuidon/bookmarks/README.md

 * [DistroTest](https://distrotest.net/?module=systems&action=list) - The first online operating system tester | Take a look at the existing linux distributions, test them live online and thus without any installation
 * [gitignore.io](https://www.gitignore.io/) - Generate .gitignore files for your project
 * [1x Engineer](https://1x.engineer/) - a non-exhaustive list of what qualities make up a 1x engineer.
+* [Dan Slimmon](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/) - (2019) Do-nothing scripting: the key to gradual automation | pattern for scripts that do nothing but still help on the road to automation

 ## Programmer humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers